-Volvo XC90 review - MPG, CO2 and Running Costs
+Volvo XC90 review - MPG, CO2 and running costs

 In this review

-- 2Engines, performance and drivePowerful petrol, diesel and hybrid engines ensure the big Volvo XC90 isn’t short of get-up-and-go
+- 2Engines, performance and drivePowerful petrol, diesel and plug-in hybrid engines ensure the big Volvo XC90 isn’t short of get-up-and-go

 - 5Practicality, comfort and boot spaceIn spite of its premium feel, practicality is the real strength of the Volvo XC90

 - 6Reliability and SafetyVolvo's excellent standard safety kit and improving Driver Power customer feedback should be reassuring for buyers